darktable-org/dtdocs/content/module-reference/processing-modules/retouch.md

 : If the _fill_ algorithm has been chosen for the currently-selected shape, choose whether to "erase" or fill the selected shape with a chosen "color".

 fill color
 : If a _fill mode_ of "color" has been chosen, select the color to fill the shape with.
-You can click to select or enter a custom rgb value or use the color picker to take a sample from the image.
+You can click to select or enter a custom rgb value or use the [picker](../../darkroom/processing-modules/module-controls.md#pickers) to take a sample from the image.

 brightness
 : If the _fill_ algorithm has been chosen for the currently-selected shape, fine-tune the color's brightness.
 This slider also works in "erase" mode.